Marketing Segmentation

 Market Segmentation

-The essence of strategy is the concentration of effort and energy.
+The essence of strategy is the concentration of effort, energy, and resources on one or two segments in order to overpower the competition.
 Market Segmentation helps a company or a brand focus its marketing energies to maximize the return on strategic marketing investments.

 Market Segmentation answers four basic strategic questions: